C. S. Lewis: Childhood

-When his dog Jacksie was killed by a car, the four-year old Lewis adopted the name Jacksie.
+When his dog Jacksie was fatally struck by a horse-drawn carriage, the four-year-old Lewis adopted the name Jacksie.
 At first, he would answer to no other name, but later accepted Jack, the name by which he was known to friends and family for the rest of his life.
 When he was seven, his family moved into "Little Lea", the family home of his childhood, in the Strandtown area of East Belfast.

 As a boy, Lewis was fascinated with anthropomorphic animals; he fell in love with Beatrix Potter's stories and often wrote and illustrated his own animal tales.
 Along with his brother Warnie, he created the world of Boxen, a fantasy land inhabited and run by animals.
 Lewis loved to read from an early age.
 His father's house was filled with books; he later wrote that finding something to read was as easy as walking into a field and "finding a new blade of grass".

 Lewis was schooled by private tutors until age nine, when his mother died in 1908 from cancer.
 His father then sent him to England to live and study at Wynyard School in Watford, Hertfordshire.
 Lewis's brother had enrolled there three years previously.
 Not long after, the school was closed due to a lack of pupils.
 Lewis then attended Campbell College in the east of Belfast about a mile from his home, but left after a few months due to respiratory problems.

 He was then sent back to England to the health-resort town of Malvern, Worcestershire, where he attended the preparatory school Cherbourg House, which Lewis referred to as "Chartres" in his autobiography.
 It was during this time that he abandoned the Christianity he was taught as a child and became an atheist.
 During this time he also developed a fascination with European mythology and the occult.